 Here’s how it would work, using the earlier example of John, a single individual:

-- If John purchases the bronze plan that costs $3,500 a year, he would not have to pay any premiums because the premium tax credit would cover the cost of the entire premium.
-He would not be able to receive cost-sharing subsidies.
-This means that while John’s premium payments will be zero under the bronze plan, he will have larger deductibles and co-payments when he needs health care services.
+- If John purchases the bronze plan that costs $3,300 a year, he would not have to pay any premiums because the premium tax credit would cover the cost of the entire premium.
+(Even though John is eligible for a credit of $4,417, he could only claim a credit of $3,300, the bronze plan premium.)
+He would not be able to receive cost-sharing reductions.
+This means that while John’s share of the premium will be zero under the bronze plan, he will have larger deductibles and co-payments when he needs health care services.
 His overall out-of-pocket health care costs (premiums and cost-sharing charges) could end up being higher under the bronze plan than under the silver plan, depending on how much health care he uses.

 People who receive advance payments of the premium tax credit will need to file taxes for the year in which they receive them.
-For example, someone who received advance payments of the credit for the 2014 calendar year will need to file a tax return for 2014 before the April 2015 deadline.
-Also, married couples who receive advance payments will need to file a joint return to qualify for the premium tax credit.
+For example, someone who received advance payments of the credit for the 2023 calendar year will need to file a tax return and reconcile their APTC for 2023 before the April 2024 deadline.

-No. Most people likely will want to get the credit in advance because they wouldn’t be able to pay their entire monthly health insurance premiums without help, but if they choose, people can wait and receive the credit when they file their taxes.
+No. Most people want to get the credit in advance because they can’t pay their entire monthly health insurance premiums without help, but if they choose, people can wait and receive the credit when they file their taxes.

 People can also take a lower advance payment than the amount that is calculated based on their estimated income for the year and receive any remaining credit they are due at tax time.

-People who receive advance payments of the credit will have to “reconcile” the amount that they received based on their estimated income with the amount that is determined based on their actual income as reported on their tax return.
+People who receive advance payments of the credit will have to reconcile the amount they received based on their estimated income with the amount that is determined based on their actual income as reported on their tax return.
 This means that people whose income for the year is higher than they previously estimated could have to pay back some or even all of the advance payments they received.
 On the other hand, people whose income ends up lower than estimated could get a refund when they file their taxes.
 For example:

-When Peter and Mary file their 2014 taxes in February 2015, it turns out that their income was a little bit higher than they estimated because Peter received a $2,000 bonus at the end of the year.
-The family’s final credit amount is $223 less than the advance payments they received — $10,975 compared to $11,198.
-This means that at tax time, if the family was due to receive a refund, the refund would be reduced by $223.
-If they were not getting a refund, they would have to pay $223 to the IRS.
+- Peter, Mary, and their two children estimate that their 2024 income will be $75,000 (or 250% of FPL), so their required premium contribution is 4 percent of income ($3,000).
+The benchmark plan costs $15,000, so the marketplace determines that they are eligible for a premium tax credit of $12,000 for the year ($15,000 – $3,000).
+Peter and Mary decide to take the credit in advance, and the money is sent directly to the insurer.
+When Peter and Mary file their 2024 taxes in February 2025, it turns out that their income was a little bit higher than they estimated because Peter received a $2,000 bonus at the end of the year.
+As a result, the family is ultimately eligible for a smaller credit than they received in advance.
+With a required contribution of 4 percent of household income, they are responsible for paying $80 more toward their annual premiums (4 percent of the $2,000 bonus).
+So they are eligible for a credit of $11,920 instead of $12,000.
+This means that at tax time, if the family was due to receive a refund, the refund would be reduced by $80.
+If they were not getting a refund, they would have to pay $80 to the IRS.

 Yes.
 The premium tax credit is refundable, so people whose income taxes are lower than their premium tax credit can still take advantage of the credit.
 People eligible for the credit will be entitled to the full credit amount whether they take it in advance or wait until they file their taxes.
 For example: